 4. Nursing is the gateway to your dream destination

 “Nursing is an art, and if it is to be made an art, it requires an exclusive devotion as hard a preparation, as any painter’s or sculptor’s work.” – Florence Nightingale.
-From the words of Florence Nightingale herself, nursing is an art and it needs preparation and hard work and devotion.
-Many may think that what we do is routine, but only we can understand the intricacies of our work, we are often misunderstood because that’s what artists are – often misunderstood by the many.
+From the words of Florence Nightingale herself, nursing is an art, and it needs preparation and hard work, and devotion.
+Many may think that what we do is routine, but only we can understand the intricacies of our work; we are often misunderstood because that’s what artists are – often misunderstood by the many.
 For us, what we do is something that not everyone can do.
-So be proud of it and know that like many other masterpieces of arts that are out there, what we do takes time too.
-Don’t rush it, take your time to master your craft and the people will see how beautiful your work is.
-And while painters and sculptors are given awe to what they accomplish, we are given the highest gratitude that a man can take, a gratitude for saving someone’s life.
+So be proud of it and know that what we do takes time, like many other masterpieces of art out there.
+Don’t rush it; take your time to master your craft, and the people will see how beautiful your work is.
+And while painters and sculptors are given awe to what they accomplish, we are given the highest gratitude that a man can take, gratitude for saving someone’s life.

 Being a nurse is a very versatile profession.
-It has a lot of choices to offer, exciting adventures indeed awaits those who are gifted with the skills of becoming a professional nurse.
-While there are some of us who have turned their backs to the practice itself, one can never leave the fact that a nurse will always be a nurse.
-And that’s one of it’s beauty, that for those who might have declined the calling can still practice the craft to their families and loved ones.
-It is not easy to become a nurse, hopefully you always keep that in mind that it was difficult for a reason.
+It has many choices to offer; exciting adventures indeed await those gifted with the skills of becoming a professional nurse.
+While some of us have turned our backs to the practice itself, one can never leave the fact that a nurse will always be a nurse.
+And that’s one of its beauty, that for those who might have declined the calling can still practice the craft to their families and loved ones.
+It is not easy to become a nurse; hopefully, you always keep in mind that it was difficult for a reason.

 “For what is the having to do with dead canvas or dead marble, compared with having to do with the living body, the temple of God’s spirit?
 It is one of the Fine Arts; I had almost said, the finest of Fine Arts.” – Florence Nightingale